scionproto/scion/doc/ControlPlanePKI.md

 The hash that is announced during beaconing is calculated over `ASCII(payload)`.
 This is necessary, since the order of the keys when serializing JSON is not specified and cannot be relied on.
-However, since the TRC payload explicitly states all expected signatures, and those signature can only be created with the respective keys, "uniqueness" cannot be compromised.
+However, since the TRC payload explicitly states all expected signatures, and those signatures can only be created with the respective keys, the "uniqueness" property cannot be violated.

 ## TRC Updates

 In general, the TRC validity period is shorter than the validity of the keys it authenticates.
 Thus, TRCs are regularly updated to cover the full key validity period.
-In addition to these regular updates, sensitive updates, such as changes to the keys of Primary AS can occur.
+In addition to these regular updates, sensitive updates, such as changes to the keys of a primary AS, can occur.

 In this section we describe how TRCs must be verified.
 This includes a verification of the TRC chain as well as other basic validations.
 Note, however, that a *verified* TRC is not necessarily *valid* or *active*.

-A TRC update involves two TRC versions of the same ISD.
-The previous version and the updated version.
-The previous TRC is relative to the updated TRC and is simply identified by the updated TRC version - 1.
+A TRC update involves two TRC versions with the same ISD identifier: the "previous" version and the "updated" version.
+The previous TRC version is equal to the updated TRC version - 1.
 Verification of the updated version is done against the previous TRC.
-Because of the uniqueness property of TRCs, there is exactly one previous TRC for all non-base TRCs.
+To respect the uniqueness property, there is exactly one previous TRC for all non-base TRCs.

 The update votes can still be verified, even after the previous TRC's validity period has passed.
 This allows entities to verify the chain even if any of the previous TRCs in the chain have expired.